FAQ - Technical Details

 • Mobile Device

-• Samsung Galaxy: Note 10 S9/Plus or greater
+• Samsung Galaxy: Note 10 S9/Plus or higher

 • Devices with similar specifications